Master of Professional Psychology

 |Courses to be studied||Units|

-The program includes five compulsory on-campus courses which occur in day-long Saturday workshops (9am-5pm) at USQ Ipswich campus.
-Each course comprises of a ‘block’ of 5 consecutive Saturday workshops (excluding long weekends).
+The program includes six mandatory on-campus courses which occur in day-long Saturday workshops (9am-5pm) at USQ Ipswich campus.
+Each course comprises of a ‘block’ of 6 consecutive Saturday workshops (excluding long weekends).

-Students can choose to complete their 2 practicum courses (PSY5130 and PSY5230) in two of the following: Semester 1, Semester 2 or Semester 3.
+Students can choose to complete their 2 practicum courses in two of the following: Semester 1, Semester 2 or Semester 3.
 Practicum courses must be a minimum of 150 hours, but may go over this threshold in order to ensure appropriate management of client cases and organisation requirements.

 Deferment is not an available option for this program.